 This happens in men and women and is often amplified in women as they move into peri-menopause and menopause.

-So yes!
-There is an age-related decline in metabolism.
-You’re not imagining things!
-The good news – we know how aging affects metabolism so we can make some strategic shifts in diet and lifestyle habits to compensate.
+We know how aging affects metabolism so we can make some strategic shifts in diet and lifestyle habits to compensate.
 But here’s the thing – the strategic shifts required are very individual.

 At this point our conversation would shift to considering an ultralow carbohydrate style of eating (keto), gradually titrating up carbohydrate load and adjusting fat, until weight loss stalls.
 Then we know we’ve gone too far, and pull back slightly on the carbohydrate load and maintain it there.